ITDev93/SHM-MOD/phone-shm-mod.md

-# 11th November 2023 - Phone (TIZEN & WEAROS) SHM MOD 1.2.2.005
+# 11th November 2023 - Phone (TIZEN & WEAROS) SHM MOD 1.2.4.003
+---
+GUI:
+- assets has country code IN -  india with both BP and ECG documents, this is a clear indicator of support...
+- plenty of permissions removed, this will probably solve the issue of SHM being flagged by TotalVirus (I already checked, this apk is safe)...
+- Diagnostic added (might be for Samsung Members aka Samsung devices only)
+- backup service updated (this might be backup and restore logic activated)
+- Samsung India address added...
+- I can see Sleep duration strings, not sure what this is, I will know when I look at the code...

+CODE:
+- CSCUtil confirms India got ECG and BP but not IHRN...
+- I can confirm sleep layout and sleep tracking added but I do not see it being used anywhere nor even called - I can confirm sleep is not active from the manifest, probably future implementation...

+~~

+# History
+> Some Old History does not have a detailed changelog, because I was only patching in the past

+## 2023
+### November 2023 - Phone (TIZEN & WEAROS) SHM MOD 1.2.2.005
- * Patch #1 - WearOS - fixed a permission that was causing installation error (conflict with existing installed stock SHM)
+ > Patch #1 - WearOS - fixed a permission that was causing installation error (conflict with existing installed stock SHM)
 ---
 Here is what I observed on phone SHM 1.2.2.005:
  * I don't see much of changes in UI...